odoo/odoo/doc/setup/install.rst

 Deb
 ---

+Community
+'''''''''

-To install Odoo 9.0 on Debian-based distribution, execute the following commands as root:
+To install Odoo 9.0 Community on Debian-based distribution, execute the following commands as root:

 .. code-block:: console